Rikenunes8/feup-c-JmmCompiler/README.md

 Our tool implements the following semantic rules:

 * Fields in static methods:
-    1. Can't use class fields in a static method.
+    1. Class non-static fields can't be used in a static method;
 * Check undefined vars:
-    1. The variables must be defined;
-    2. The local variables must be initialized before being used.
+    1. The local variables must be initialized before being used;
 * Check imports errors:
-    1. Unable to find import;
+    1. Method callee not imported;
-    2. Return type not found;
+    2. Return type of method not imported;
     3. Type of variable not imported;
     4. Superclass was not imported;
-    5. Cannot find the object.
+    5. New object class not imported;
 * Type checking:
     1. Expression in a condition must return a boolean;
     2. The type of the assignee must be compatible with the assigned;